shriaas2898/Limknow-AR-Models/Models/README.md

-This folder contains `.glb` file of all the models
+This folder contains individual folders of all the models.